agardiner/batch-kit/README.md

 ```

 The job configuration is now available from both the class itself, and instances
-of the class, via the {Batch::Job.config #config} method.
-Making the configuration
+of the class, via the {BatchKit::Job.config #config} method.
+Making the
-available from the class allows it to be used while defining the class, e.g. when
+configuration available from the class allows it to be used while defining the
-defining default values for command-line arguments your job provides.
+class, e.g. when defining default values for command-line arguments your job
+provides.

-Command-line arguments are supported in batch jobs via the use of the
+Command-line arguments are supported in batch kit jobs via the use of the
 {https://github.com/agardiner/arg-parser arg-parser} gem.
 This provides a
 DSL for defining various different kinds of command-line arguments: